onqtam/headjack/docs/why/100_1k_10k_words.md

     The Livest Emergent Player on the global stage Betting Against Elon
     more specifically X
+    only against X, and only unless they adopt this inevitability - they could actually be the single biggest adopter of this architecture and cement themselves as N1
     Unless he pivots and adopts the future of identity and content addressing as an open protocol Algorithms to Organize by
 Revolution Cookbook